 - Mango powder will add a signature acidic taste to achar masala.

-How to Use Achar Masala
+How to Use Achar Ka Masala

 Achari Chicken: Tender bone-in chicken cooked with homemade pickle powder is perfect to serve at dinner with garlic naan.